Skip to content

 Research Expertise

-We are the only Holocaust charity located on a university campus in Europe, which gives us unique access to university researchers and thousands of students.
+We are the only Holocaust museum located on a university campus, which gives us unique access to university researchers and thousands of students.
 We work closely with the University of Huddersfield, local schools (discover our learning programme), and other higher education institutes by lecturing to their students and hosting bespoke visits for students.
 This is an exciting opportunity for students to gain practical industry experience about how the public engages with the histories and legacies of the Holocaust and other genocides today.

 We also proudly support the visiting professorship of Dr Stefan Hördler to the University of Huddersfield, a leading scholar on the history of forced labour in National Socialism and former director of Mittlebau-Dora Concentration Camp Memorial.
 His expertise is an asset to our community.